 The PEAXACT Main Window

-Use the PEAXACT main window to manage your models, create and edit new models, and conduct analyses to squeeze information out of your spectra.
+Use the PEAXACT main window to manage your models, create and edit new models, and conduct analyses to extract information from your spectra.

 - The Model Tree Panel (top-left) displays models as trees.
 Use it to navigate through the model structure.

-- The Samples Panel (bottom-left) holds a list of loaded samples.
+- The Samples Panel (bottom-left) displays a list of loaded samples.

-- The Properties Panel (top-right) displays model parameters and lets you edit them.
+- The Properties Panel (top-right) displays model parameters and allows you to edit them.

 - The Plot Panel (bottom-right) displays the selected model and spectrum and offers a way to interactively edit the model with the mouse.